rpw199912j/pren.github.io/_pages/about.md

 Welcome to my personal website!
 This site is still under construction.

 **Research Interest**: I am interested in computational materials science and science visualization.
+I am currently advised by Professor [Felipe Jornada](https://jornada.stanford.edu/) at Stanford University.

 **Previously**: I was advised by Professor [James Rondinelli](https://mtd.mccormick.northwestern.edu/) at Northwestern Univerisity during my undergrad.
 During my gap year, I was a visiting student in Professor [Wenhao Sun](https://whsunresearch.group/)'s group at University of Michigan.
 I have also interned at [QuesTek](https://www.questek.com/) and [Thermo-Calc](https://thermocalc.com/).